Current Hospital Status as of 11/25/2020, 8 a.m.

 - Hope for Heroes

-Kootenai Health put together a document to help address questions, rumors and myths we have heard circulating regarding the COVID-19 pandemic.
+Kootenai Health put together an updated document on November 9, 2020 to help address new and frequently asked questions we have heard circulating regarding the COVID-19 pandemic.

 Thank you for your continued support of our health care community during these challenging times.

 As a regional hospital, it is our job to care for the patients of northern Idaho.
 We are doing our best to care for every patient, to advocate for the safety of our community and keep our employees safe from harm.